Product set growth in virtual subgroups of mapping class groups: Applications to virtual subgroups of mapping class groups

 \subsection{Product set growth in right-angled Artin groups}

-We can now use the results of the previous section to answer \Cref{MainQuestion} for right-angled Artin groups.
-For a given finite symmetric $U\subset A(\Gamma)$, we will use either \Cref{ExtensionShortLox} or the action of a free product on its Bass-Serre tree to quickly generate a loxodromic element in the action of $\langle U\rangle$ on one of a finite collection of quasi-trees, which will allow us to apply \Cref{ShortLoxodromic}.
+We can now use the results of the previous section to answer \Cref{MainQuestion} for right-angled Artin groups, and their virtual subgroups.
+For certain finite symmetric sets $U\subset A(\Gamma)$, we will use either \Cref{ExtensionShortLox}, or the action of a free product on its Bass-Serre tree, to quickly generate a loxodromic element in the action of $\langle U\rangle$ on one of a finite collection of quasi-trees.
+This will allow us to apply \Cref{ShortLoxodromicCor}.
+We will then be able to extend this using some of our observations about direct products from Section 2.2.

-This will not give us our final result, as we will then be able to break down the direct product case created by \Cref{NonTrivial} using some of our observations from Section 2.2, however it does get us very close to the best possible result.
+When working with direct products, the constants that we obtain depend on the number of factors in the direct product.
+Fortunately for us, it is a well-known fact that the maximal rank of a free abelian subgroup of a right-angled Artin group $A(\Gamma)$ is equal to the number of vertices in a maximal complete subgraph of $\Gamma$, and that this also bounds the number of factors in a non-trivial direct product subgroup.
+See, for example \cite{Charney2009,Kim2014a}, or Section 5.3 of \cite{Kerr2022} for a proof.
+As mentioned previously, the maximal rank being bounded is also a trivial consequence of \Cref{FreeAbelian} and the fact that right-angled Artin groups are subgroups of mapping class groups, however it is useful to have a specific bound linked directly to the properties of $\Gamma$.

-\begin{rem} In the following we assume that $\langle U\rangle$ is not $\mathbb{Z}$, rather than not virtually $\mathbb{Z}$.
-This is possible as $A(\Gamma)$ is torsion-free, so as any torsion-free virtually free group is free \cite{Stallings1968} we have that any virtually $\mathbb{Z}$ subgroup of $A(\Gamma)$ is in fact isomorphic to $\mathbb{Z}$. \end{rem}
+\begin{rem} When applying \Cref{ShortLoxodromicCor} in the following, we assume that various subgroups are not $\mathbb{Z}$, rather than not virtually $\mathbb{Z}$.
+This is possible as $A(\Gamma)$ is torsion-free, so as any torsion-free virtually free group is free \cite{Stallings1968}, we have that any virtually $\mathbb{Z}$ subgroup of $A(\Gamma)$ is in fact isomorphic to $\mathbb{Z}$. \end{rem}